pascalpp/backbone-marionette-overview/presentation.md

 - html string concatenation
 - DOM insertion
 - responding to data changes
-- DOM removal and cleanup
+- DOM removal and event cleanup
 ```

 This is where Marionette comes in.